 Raynaud's phenomenon (or Raynaud's disease) is a condition causing some areas of the body to feel numb and cool in response to cold temperatures or stress.
-Women are more commonly affected, with about 5% of the general population and 20% of women experiencing Raynaud’s phenomenon at some stage in their life.
+Women are more commonly affected, with about one in 20 people experiencing Raynaud’s phenomenon at some stage in their lives.
 It is also more common in colder climates.

 If you experience Raynaud’s phenomenon, you should discuss it with your doctor.
-Your doctor may find an underlying cause, which can be treated.
+Your doctor may recommend medications or find an underlying cause, which can be treated.

 Follow the links below to find trusted information about Raynaud's phenomenon.

 Learn more here about the development and quality assurance of healthdirect content.